sweezy793/Twitter-Bot/README.md

 -To tweet change tweet object accordingly in index2.js file and run with command 'node index2.js'

 -To send tweets at a particular time interval use index3.js and run with command 'node index3.js'

+-Bot can also send tweets to anyone that follows you.
+To use run in command line 'node index4.js'